FAQ

 How does Board Simulator work?

-The Board Simulator replicates piece interactions inside Unity, allowing you to place, move, touch, lift and rotate virtual pieces using mouse and keyboard controls.
+The Board Simulator (Unity only) replicates Piece interactions, allowing you to place, move, touch, lift and rotate virtual Pieces using mouse and keyboard controls.
 These actions generate the same input events as real hardware, so you can iterate quickly without deploying to a device.
-You can manage multiple pieces simultaneously and configure the input mappings to match your development workflow.
+You can manage multiple Pieces simultaneously and configure the input mappings to match your development workflow.

 Do I need to purchase a dev kit to develop?

-No, you can start with just the SDK and Board Simulator in Unity to develop and test gameplay.
+No, you can start with just the SDK to develop and test gameplay (the Unity SDK also includes a Board Simulator).
 When ready for testing on real hardware, any retail Board device will work—there are no separate developer kits.

 Can I develop for Board if I am outside the US?